chamoda/chamoda.github.io/_posts/2026-06-13-rethinking-monorepos-in-the-age-of-agents.md

 ## Compliance as code

 Treat compliance as code and let that part live in your monorepo.
 Keep enforcement properly defined, and you also get an audit trail with git.

+## Almost anything as code

+Branding, marketing, and compliance are just examples.
+The pattern generalizes: most things a company does can become X as code.
+Sales playbooks, support runbooks, hiring rubrics, financial reporting, even strategy can be expressed as text, configuration, and scripts that live next to everything else.
+Once something is in the repo, an agent can read it, reason about it with the surrounding context, and act on it.
+The repository stops being just where the product lives and starts becoming where the company itself is defined, version-controlled, and driven forward.

 I built [agent-foundry](https://github.com/chamoda/agent-foundry) recently, a set of GitHub Actions that can run agents in GitHub Actions continuously.
 Now that I'm running them on a bunch of personal and work repositories, it's giving me more and more ideas.
 I'm sure all of these ideas already exist, but I think it's the perfect time to combine them with agents and monorepos.